House Bill 231 Seeks to End Permanent Alimony in Florida

 According to Representative Workman, Florida's current alimony laws are outdated and need to be reformed.
 Representative Cynthia Stafford of Miami disagrees.
 She purportedly believes the proposed measure is one-sided and would likely harm many divorcees in Florida.
 In February, the House Civil Justice Subcommittee voted 10-2 to approve the bill.
 Only Representatives Stafford and Jose Javier Rodriguez of Miami voted against the proposed bill.

 The subcommittee vote reportedly followed sharply divided testimony regarding the current alimony system in Florida.
 One man allegedly testified that half of his wages are still paid to his former spouse decades after the couple's marriage ended.
 Another individual supposedly described to lawmakers how a permanent alimony award allowed her to continue living in her home following the end of her 20-year marriage.
 Next, House Bill 231 will be considered by Florida's House Judiciary Committee.
 In addition, a substantially similar bill, Senate Bill 718, was recently introduced in the Florida Senate.

 In Florida, a family law judge may choose to award alimony following a divorce based on a number of factors.
 The length of the marriage, each party's financial situation, and the overall marital history may play a role in such an award.
+Of course, if a party was only married for one or two years, the probability of receiving any alimony payment for any number of years is very low.
 In addition, a Florida family court may award spousal support on a temporary or permanent basis for a variety of reasons.
 Generally, any Florida alimony award will be based on both the financial need of one spouse and the ability to pay of the other.
 Because obtaining a spousal support award can be complex, anyone in the midst of a divorce in Florida should speak with a skilled family law attorney to discuss their rights.